If you are unhappy with a service or the help your child is getting, you should speak with someone as soon as possible.

-Special Needs Jungle flowchart (when you are in disagreement with the local authority)
+Special Needs Jungle flowchart (opens PDF) (when you are in disagreement with the local authority)

-If you have followed the local authority complaints procedure and are still unsatisfied, you can complain to the Local Government and Social Care Ombudsman about:
+If you have followed the local authority complaints procedure and are still dissatisfied, you can complain to the Local Government and Social Care Ombudsman about:

 - School admissions